oznogon/gattaibushido-public/rules/03_basic_play.md

 It is important to note that the buildup of *any* number of Omens can benefit several of Coach's Threats, so players are advised to spend their quickly.

 Jokers are *never* sent to Play Piles or the Trash.
-Once both of a Deck's Jokers have been revealed and Spent, return them face-up to the Deck, then Reshuffle the Deck.
+Once both of a Deck's Jokers have been revealed and Spent, return them face-up to their Deck, then Reshuffle that Deck.

 ### "Wild" Cards